rda0/ldif-git-backup/README.md

 ```
 ./ldif-git-backup.py -f path/to/config.conf
 ```

+The special configuration section named `DEFAULT` can be used to set the default options for all other named configuration sections if they do not explicitly specify a configuration option.
+The special configuration section named `ldif-git-backup` can be used to specify the default paramters for `ldif-git-backup.py` if not specified as command-line arguments.
+Any command-line arguments take precedence over configuration options.
+Any other configuration section names can be used to specify sets of configurations to be used with the option `-c <section_name>`.

 The example configuration [ldif-git-backup.conf](ldif-git-backup.conf) contains some example named configuration sections and explanations. ldif-git-backup uses the `configparser` paython module with extended interpolation enabled.
 See [python docs](https://docs.python.org/3/library/configparser.html) for more details on how to use this syntax.